Summer Term: Living on Campus

 Pay via cash, credit/debit, or Dining Dollars purchased through Columbia University.

 Barnard dining halls will not operate during the summer.
 Students wishing to purchase a summer meal plan may obtain a Columbia University Dining meal plan through Barnard’s Bursar’s office (links below).
 CU dining halls will operate beginning Wednesday, April 28.
 Information and sign up for CU dining plans is available on their website.
 Important links are as follows.
 You must scan the pdf of your contract to firstname.lastname@example.org so that you can be billed properly.

 - Sign-up for Summer Meal Plans (SRI)

-* Please note students may change meal plan selections until May 7.
-Meal Plan Cancellation requests will not be allowed.
+*The deadline to change meal plan selections was May 7.
+Meal Plan Cancellation requests are not allowed.
 Other terms and conditions can be found on the Dining Contracts.

 Students on financial aid who are enrolled in classes: